|Guide||♦||98 Triplogs||4 Topics|

 Here we take on an easily accessible and scenic section of the canyon.
 Please note, that's easily accessible not easily traveled.
 Trail data given here is for a scramble going south to Lost Dutchman Canyon and back.
 This is to the point where Fish Creek Canyon abruptly veers due east.

-From the bridge you'll pass over broken beer bottles, graffiti and quite possibly a crowd of partygoers.
-The good news being it's over after the first bend in the canyon.
-The first quarter mile stretch up canyon is rather easy.
-No trail exist but you'll figure it out (don't climb the sheer canyon walls...lol) I've never explored the canyon bottom when the creek is flowing.
+From the bridge, you'll pass over broken beer bottles, graffiti, and quite possibly a crowd of partygoers.
+The good news is it's over after the first bend in the canyon.
+The first quarter-mile stretch up canyon is rather easy.
+No trail exists but you'll figure it out (don't climb the sheer canyon walls...lol) I've never explored the canyon bottom when the creek is flowing.
 I suppose it's possible to slosh through.
-Personally I wouldn't put forth that much effort for this canyon.
+I wouldn't put forth that much effort for this canyon.
 It's interesting, just not quite up to spectacular par.

 Like I said the canyon is interesting but there isn't a spectacular destination point in my opinion.
-The turn around point is really arbitrary.
-Just go in a couple hours and turn around.
+The turnaround point is arbitrary.
+Just go in a couple of hours and turn around.
 It's approximately twice as fast going out because you know the obstacles.
-I was surprised to see sections of trail further in with recent use.
+I was surprised to see sections of the trail further in with recent use.